EllieChen-Git/Aussie-Beauty-Market/README.md

 In a consumer society, so many new products are launched every single day.
 Nowadays, many people own stuffs either they do not like anymore or they will not be using in the near future.
 Makeups are no exception!

 ABM is a two-sided marketplace application where people can trade second-hand makeups directly in Australia.
-It does not only serve as a second-hand makeup marketplace, but also help us reduce the waste and protect the environment.
+It does not only serve as a second-hand marketplace, but also help us reduce the waste and protect the environment.
 This app was also created with an intention to build a platform for Aussies to find the products that suit their personal tastes based on the product information listed and the user profiles (skin type & bio - preferred makeup styles) provided on the website.

 Before starting this project, a market research was conducted on the existing websites.
 When it comes to selling used goods, the first thing comes to people's mind would be online classified advertisement websites like Gumtree, eBay and Amazon.
 However, these websites do not focus on makeups only and are not intended for building a beauty community.
 Therefore, the target audience would be different from ABM.

 Many social platforms also provide a similar functionality (i.e. online forums) for people to sell makeups.
 For example, there is a social group [Makeup Buy, Sell, Giveaway And Swap Australia And New Zealand](https://www.facebook.com/groups/894975940585690/) on Facebook.
 The drawbacks of this kind of marketplace on social medias is that people must have the social media accounts in order to use this service.
 As many people use Facebook to share their personal lives with their family and friends, there is sensitive personal information attached to their Facebook accounts.
 Many people like me would be hesitated to use Facebook groups to buy and sell goods as we are concerned that our personal information might be comprised without our acknowledgment.

 There is another website called [Glambot](https://www.glambot.com/) on the market.
 However, this is not a direct two-sided marketplace as buyers and sellers cannot trade with each other directly.
-This website servers as a medium to firstly collect used makeups from sellers (they pay the sellers), and re-sell the products to buyers.
+This website serves as a medium to firstly collect used makeups from sellers (they pay the sellers), and re-sell the products to buyers.

 Therefore, ABM was specifically developed to solve the problems that the Australian beauty community is currently facing.

 ---
 ## [R11] Project Description

-#### Purpose
+### Purpose

 The purpose of this marketplace application is to solve the problems faced by the Australian beauty community.
 It can also be used to demonstrate what I have learned about Ruby on Rails, HTML, CSS and SASS, and showcase my abilities in full stack web development.
-ABM serves as an example that I can plan, design, implement and deploy a two-sided E-commerce application, from a design brief, database implementation to a deployed website.
+ABM serves as an example that I was able to plan, design, implement and deploy a two-sided E-commerce application, from a design brief, database implementation to a deployed website.

-#### Functionality / Features
+### Functionality / Features

 __1. Responsive web design__

-ABM suits devices in different screen sizes with media breakpoints of 600px and 900px.
+ABM suits devices in different screen sizes with the implementation of flexbox and media breakpoints of 600px and 900px.

 ```css
 //Media query breakpoints